qmachine/qmachine/README.md

 original version is written in [Node.js](http://nodejs.org) and is available for deployment to server environments via [NPM](https://npmjs.org/package/qm).
-A "teaching version" written in [Ruby](http://www.ruby-lang.org) is also available, and it will eventually be installable via [Gem](https://rubygems.org/gems/qm).
+A "teaching version" written in [Ruby](http://www.ruby-lang.org) is also available, and eventually it will be packaged and installable as a [Gem](https://rubygems.org/gems/qm).

 I am now revising the first of several manuscripts I have been preparing for